Calling External Programs

 os.execute ' "c:/Program Files/SIMION-8.1/examples/field_array/solenoid.csv" '

-Be careful about backslashes \ and forward slashes /.
+Be careful about backslashes \, forward slashes /, and spaces.
 For strings surrounded by single or double quotes, backslashes must be escaped with an additional backslash.
 You can often avoid this by just using forward slashes or quote strings with [[ ]], which ignores backslash escape sequences.
+However, arguments with spaces must themselves be quoted.
 The following three commands are all valid:

 os.execute 'notepad.exe "c:\\Program Files\\SIMION-8.1\\README.html" '